cicada-lang/inet-cute/docs/articles/programming-with-interaction-nets.md

 And I will also introduce a language I designed to practice this computation model.

-My language's main contribution to interaction nets, is to use stack and postfix notation to build nets.

-What is stack?
-What is postfix notation?
-How to build nets?

-Read this paper to see detailed explanation :)

 # 2

 How to use graph to encode data?